fishee82oo/tp/docs/UserGuide.md

 This will delete all your contacts (action irreversible!)
 If you'd like to continue, confirm with input [clear CONFIRM]
 ```
-The <CONFIRM_WORD> will be shown to you in the feedback screen.
+The full confirmed clear command will be shown to you in the feedback screen.
 If you accept that the list will be irreversibly cleared, simply input as guided.
 ```
 clear CONFIRM